KarlaRosas/SIR_TP2/README.md

 2. Start WAMP server and database
 3. persistence.xml file configuration:

-    * Configurer path, username and password of the database
+    * Configure path, username and password of the database
     * Verify that the 'create' parameter is enabled: property name="hibernate.hbm2ddl.auto" value="create"

 **How it works**